What's the meaning behind the Rolling Stones tongue and lips logo?

 The Rolling Stones logo.
 Picture: SOPA Images Limited / Alamy Stock Photo

-The legendary Rolling Stones lips and tongue logo is Britain’s favourite t-shirt design - but who came up with it?
+The legendary Rolling Stones lips and tongue logo has been named Britain’s favourite t-shirt design - but who came up with it?

 Take a look at the Rolling Stones logo.
 As far as corporate branding for a rock band goes, it’s unbeatable.
 For 50 years, the gaping mouth and tongue has symbolised the greatest rock ’n’ roll band in the world.
 A poll back in 2018 named the classic 1970s logo as their favourite t-shirt design.
 When you see it, you know you’re in for riffs, rock and something a little bit risque.
 The Stones logo has appeared on everything from t-shirts to silk ties, baseball caps to underpants.